pulibrary/pdc_discovery/README.md

 rake index:research_data
 ```

-This rake task is scheduled to run every 30 minutes on the production and staging servers.
+This rake task is scheduled to run every 60 minutes on the production and staging servers.

 ### Solr configuration in production/staging
 In production and staging we use Solr cloud to manage our Solr index.
 Our configuration uses a Solr *alias* to point to the current Solr *collection* that we are using.
-For example, in staging the alias `pdc-discovery-staging` points to the `pdc-discovery-staging-1` collection.
+For example, in staging the alias `pdc-discovery-staging` points to the `pdc-discovery-staging-new` collection.
+Our code points to the alias.

-When we index new content we create a new Solr collection (e.g. `pdc-discovery-staging-2`) and index our data to this new collection.
-Once the indexing has completed we update our Solr alias to point to this new collection.

-Our indexing process automatically toggles between `pdc-discovery-staging-1` and `pdc-discovery-staging-2`.

-This dual collection approach allows us to index to a separate area in Solr and prevents users from seeing partial results while we are running the index process.
+At the end of the indexing process we delete any Solr documents that were not touched during the indexing.
+The delete operation is to make sure we don't keep in PDC Discovery records that are not longer in the source (PDC Describe).

+NOTE: We used to use two Solr collections (e.g. `pdc-discovery-staging-1` and `pdc-discovery-staging-2`) and toggle between them.
+We do not use this approach anymore.

 ### Updating the Solr schema in production/staging
 To make changes to the Solr schema in production/staging you need to update the files in the [pul_solr](https://github.com/pulibrary/pul_solr) repository and deploy them.
 The basic steps are: